drfleming0227/Redfish-Tools/doc-generator/README-property-index-mode.md

 <p align="center">
   <img src="http://redfish.dmtf.org/sites/all/themes/dmtf2015/images/dmtf-redfish-logo.png" alt="DMTF Redfish" width=180>

-# Redfish doc generator: Property index mode
+# Redfish doc generator: Property-index mode

 Copyright 2018-2021 Distributed Management Task Force, Inc. All rights reserved.

-You can run the **Redfish doc generator** in **property index mode** to generate an index of property names and descriptions.
+You can run the **Redfish doc generator** in *property-index mode* to generate an index of property names and descriptions.
 The output includes property name, type, schemas where found, and descriptions found.

-When you run the doc generator in *property index* mode, only a few of `doc_generator.py` arguments apply and the [base configuration file](#configuration) uses different keys than the ones that other output modes use.
+When you run the doc generator in *property-index mode*, only a few of `doc_generator.py` arguments apply and the [base configuration file](#configuration) uses different keys than the ones that other output modes use.

 ## Contents